tiagoleonmelo/face-recognition/draft.md

 [SHOW COOL PREDICTIONS]

-Comparing the results obtained with those stated by [3], we already achieve a better model accuracy and overall metrics.
-What more can i say here
+Comparing the results obtained with those stated by [3], we already achieve a better model accuracy and overall metrics, given they obtained less than 92%.

 ### With feature extraction using Eigenfaces